 How green should the wood be?

 Some trees hold more moisture than others.
-For example, I’ve turned freshly cut sycamore and been covered in a thin layer of sap is thrown out of the wood as it turns.
+For example, I’ve turned freshly cut sycamore and been covered in a thin layer of sap as it is thrown out of the wood as it turns.
 The main drawback (other than being covered in sap) is that the finish on the bowl isn’t as good as when the wood is a little drier.

 However, it’s also important that the wood isn’t too dry.
 You indeed get a better finish, but it also makes working the wood much harder and you spend a lot more time sharpening your tools.